27m/nftlistmaker/README.md

 A NFT list tells your tradebot what items you don't want to send trades for / accept on.
 This is crucial for tradebotting so that you don't take losses and accept projected or fluctuating items.

+## How to use:

+First, you will need to install the requests module.

+Open a terminal and run ``pip install requests``

+Then run the script either through the terminal or through your file explorer.

 ## This program is a work in progress!

 Roadmap: